<?xml version="1.0" encoding="UTF-8" ?>

 </p>

-<p>Salary: &#163;24,685 pro rata<br/> Please note, this post is permanent and part-time at 18.5 hours per week.</p>
+<p>Salary: &#163;24,685 per annum<br/> Please note, this post is permanent and full-time at 37 hours per week.</p>

 ]]></description>